ibugithub/leaderBoard/README.md

 - [📝 License](#license)

-# Todo List  <a name="about-project"></a>
+# Leader Board  <a name="about-project"></a>
-**Todo List** is a project for Microverse bootcamp to implement all the learned topics about Esy syntax and ES6 modules.
+**Leader Board** is a project for Microverse bootcamp to implement all the learned topics about Esy syntax and ES6 modules.
 It is a To Do Web Application.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>